JunweiLiang/Object_Detection_Tracking/README.md

 + ~~Make batch_size > 1 for inferencing~~ (Done!)

 ## Acknowledgements
 I made this code by studying the nice example in [Tensorpack](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN).
+The EfficientDet part is modified from the official [repo](https://github.com/google/automl/tree/master/efficientdet).